jquintano/HEADLESS-AUTOSWEEP-SCRAPER/README.txt

 4. Deploy

-5. On overview, select configure add-ons and add, configure your scheduler
+5. On overview, select configure add-ons and add it then set your scheduler